danscan/sqlite3-parser/README.md

 A type-safe bi-directional SQL parser / AST formatter for SQLite for TypeScript, backed by the rust crate [sqlparser-rs](https://github.com/apache/datafusion-sqlparser-rs), compiled to WebAssembly.

+Try the [interactive demo](https://sqlite3-parser.vercel.app/) to see it in action.

 ## Features

 - **Type-Safe**: Full TypeScript definitions for AST structures